ksuhartono97/COMP-3211-poker-induction/srcForSubmission/README.txt

 - Wait for completion
 - Output the file name that you would like to export.
 E.g. balence.csv

+## oracles.py
+- This script is used to identify the hands from the given csv file and it is coded by explicit rules of poker game
+- You could find the explaination of the code as comment in oracles.py
+- Follow the instruction from the program, insert the csv file name you want to identify.
+If your file is allocated in the same folder just type the name, otherwise insert the file path of the file.
+- The program would scan the target csv file, print the row ID of the cards and its corresponding hands
+- Output the file name that you would like to export.
+E.g. oracle_submission.csv

   **Do note that these were all designed to work with the Jupyter Notebook for a clearer presentation of results, therefore there aren't that many print labels describing what is printed**